laurenatran/Interactive-Lab-Hub/Lab 1/README.md

 For lab this week, we draw on this and other inspirations from theatre to stage interactions with a device where the main mode of display/output for the interactive device you are designing is lighting.
 You will plot the interaction with a storyboard, and use your computer and a smartphone to experiment with what the interactions will look and feel like.

-### Deliverables for this lab are:
-1. Storyboard
-1. Sketches/photos of costumed device
-1. Any reflections you have on the process
-1. Video sketch of the prototyped interaction
-1. Submit the items above in the lab1 folder of your class [Github page], either as links or uploaded files.
-Each group member should post their own copy of the work to their own Lab Hub, even if some of the work is the same from each person in the group.

 ### The Report
 This README.md page in your own repository should be edited to include the work you have done (the deliverables mentioned above).
 Following the format below, you can delete everything but the headers and the sections between the **stars**.
 Write the answers to the questions under the starred sentences.
 Include any material that explains what you did in this lab hub folder, and link it in your README.md for the lab.